Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 ```
 By overriding the Send method, we now bypass the original implementation and have forced
 the code to behave differently.
 We can still use the `PremiumPlayer` as if it is a `Player`
-because of polimorphism.
+because of polymorphism.
 But we can no longer clearly see what is happening.
 If we want
 to change the `Send` behavior to always have a header called `x-github-id`, we need to
 make this change in two places.
 Increasing the chance at bugs.